krisi06/KriAfe006/README.md

 Further analysis involved checking for and handling punctuations as they will later be handled by TF-IDF.

 #### Text preprocessing
 Text preprocessing involves vectorizing the text using the TF-IDF (Term Frequency-Inverse Document Frequency) method.
-Unigrams, bigrams, and chi-squared scores are used for feature selection.
 The most correlated unigrams and bigrams are displayed along with example texts.
 TF-IDF is implemented and the column text is tokenized in German, stopwords are removed, and a WordCloud is generated to visualize the most frequent words accross the dataset.